 The fund normally seeks to invest 85% of its assets in the International Fund, the investment objective of which is to provide long-term growth of capital.
 The International Fund invests primarily in common stocks of companies outside the United States, including in emerging markets, that the investment adviser believes have the potential for growth.
 The fund invests the remainder of its assets in The Bond Fund of America and in cash, financial futures and options as part of the managed risk strategy.
 The Bond Fund of America's investment objective is to provide as high a level of current income as is consistent with the preservation of capital.
 The Bond Fund of America seeks to maximize your level of current income and preserve your capital by investing primarily in bonds.
 Normally, The Bond Fund of America invests at least 80% of its assets in bonds and other debt securities, which may be represented by derivatives.
-The Bond Fund of America invests at least 60% of its assets in debt securities (excluding derivatives) rated A3 or better or A- or better by Nationally Recognized Statistical Ratings Organizations designated by the fund's investment adviser, or in debt securities, money market instruments, cash or cash equivalents.
+The Bond Fund of America invests at least 60% of its assets in debt securities (excluding derivatives) rated A3 or better or A- or better by Nationally Recognized Statistical Ratings Organizations designated by the fund's investment adviser, or in debt securities that are unrated but determined to be of equivalent quality by the fund's investment adviser and in U.S. government securities, money market instruments, cash or cash equivalents.